Setting Language in Motion

-Setting Language in Motion: Family Supports and Early Intervention for Babies Who are Deaf and Hard of Hearing
+Family Supports and Early Intervention for Babies Who Are Deaf or Hard of Hearing

-This web-based product Setting Language in Motion: Family Supports and Early Intervention for Babies Who are Deaf and Hard of Hearing is a collaborative effort between the Clerc Center and Boston Children's Hospital for early intervention providers, educators of deaf children, early childhood specialists, allied professionals, parents, and other caregivers.
+This web-based product was developed as a collaborative effort between the Clerc Center and The Deaf and Hard of Hearing Program of Boston Children’s Hospital for early intervention providers, educators of deaf children, early childhood specialists, allied professionals, parents, and other caregivers.
 Seven modules are provided to share information critical to promoting early language acquisition for young children who are deaf or hard of hearing.
-This product is available in American Sign Language and spoken English, both with closed captions.
+This product is available in both American Sign Language, spoken English, and Spanish with closed captions.

 Module 1 focuses on providing a foundation of knowledge regarding both screening and evaluation of hearing in infants and toddlers.
 Babies’ brains are inherently wired for acquiring language.

 2. The Ear and Testing

 Module 2 focuses on providing information on how the ear works and how an infant’s hearing is tested.

 Module 3 provides information on hearing aids, their use, and maintenance tips.

 Module 5 provides information on cochlear implants, surgical considerations, activation, and expectations.

 Module 6 provides information on how to promote communication and language in the home.